PaulHazelden/TheOtherPlace/README.md

 majority of the people I hope will buy and read it.

 Texianer Verlag is much less well known, but they are able to offer a much lower published price.
-The other downside is that I need to provide the internal formatting, so I need to produce one last version to check the final details, and (mid-April 2025) there is only a short window left for comments and reviews to be included.
+The other downside is that I need to provide the internal formatting, which leads to a surprising number of complications and details to get right - other than the actual text.

+Cutting a long story shorft, I sent - what I strongly hope to be - the last version of the text to the publisher at the end of July, and currently cope that it will finally see the light before the end of August 2025.
+And I have now sold the first copy, on the promise of it arriving this year.

 # Not Convinced?